E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_Adress_forcecap/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-We have tested the new addition to the code on two systems.
-The two test cases were water  and ionic liquids, see Ref. `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.
-All the informations about studied systems, the performacne can be found there.
+We have used this new addition to the code on two systems, which were water and ionic liquids.
+The results have been published in Ref. `<https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `<https://arxiv.org/abs/1806.09870>`_.
+All the informations about studied systems, the performance can be found there.

 The patch provided can be applied alone without the Abrupt AdResS patch, (patch < forcecap.patch) in the main directory of GROMACS.
 There is a *print* command which is triggered once the force on a particle is higher than a given force cap value.